 Never skip doses of the drug or stop taking it because you feel better.
 If you do, your symptoms will return.

 People with hyperthyroidism run an increased risk of osteoporosis or “thinning bones.”
 For this reason, it’s particularly important for you to get enough calcium and vitamin D, which are essential to bone health.
-Ask your healthcare professional how much vitamin D and calcium you should be getting daily.
+Ask your healthcare provider how much vitamin D and calcium you should be getting daily.

-If you have Graves' ophthalmopathy, wearing sunglasses; putting cool, wet compress over your eyes; and using lubricating eye drops can help soothe your eyes.
+If you have Graves' ophthalmopathy, wearing sunglasses, putting cool, wet compress over your eyes, and using lubricating eye drops can help soothe your eyes.

 If you were diagnosed with thyroid nodules and had these drained, but the nodules then return, these may need to be removed.
-You should let your healthcare provider if you discover new nodules.
+You should let your healthcare provider know if you discover new nodules.

 Posted: March 2012